BingbingLai/CarND-Unscented-Kalman-Filter/README.md

 Maybe a few more NIS samples should exceed the threshold (particularly for laser measurements) but I'm satisfied for now.
-If I wanted to fine tune forther, the NIS statistic can be used to adjust the process noise as follows:
+If I wanted to fine tune forther, the NIS statistic could be used to adjust the process noise as follows:

 If much more than 5% of the NIS values computed from measurements exceed the threshold, it means that our measurements are actually being drawn from a distribution with